Reading time: About 4 minutes

 There is one measure I generally ignore, and if you use ProWritingAid, I suggest you ignore it too.
 I do not find its measure of “sticky writing” to be the least bit useful.
 If you’ve never before heard the phrase “sticky writing,” I suggest you read a column I wrote about it or watch a brief video I made on the subject.
 Basically, the idea is that sticky words make it more difficult for readers to read.
 My issue is I think the software highlights sticky sentences that aren’t a problem.
 Here is one it identified in my book Your Happy First Draft:

 After all, you are not a recording device; you are a thinker.

 I don’t find that 12-word sentence unnecessarily opaque or even a little bit hard to understand.
 And many of the “sticky sentences” the software flags strike me exactly the same way.

 This is not a fatal criticism.
 I think it just illustrates how important it is to know when to say ‘no’ to algorithms.
 While a real live editor can use his or her judgment to decide what to do, software can only follow rules.
 If you are going to use ProWritingAid (or Grammarly, for that matter) be prepared to put your own judgement first.
 Don’t mindlessly accept changes just because the software tells you to.

 ProWritingAid is a financial bargain.
-It costs just $50/year and they often have sales (with two years for the price of one or special bargains on lifetime membership.)
+It currently costs just $70/year and they often have sales (with two years for the price of one or special bargains on lifetime membership.)
 I am not an affiliate so I will receive no payment if you decide to join.
 Nor did I receive a “review copy” from them.
 I paid for it myself.

 Other odds and ends: ProWritingAid has one browser extension (for Chrome), it works with Google Docs, and the premium version has a desktop app for Mac and Windows, which will allow you to work offline and with Scrivener.